aretasg/dockit/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ### Acknowledgments & Disclaimer
-prepare_flexreceptor4.py is distributed as part of MGLTools 1.5.6 and all the ownership together with AutoDock Vina is credited to their respective authors (Morris et al., 2009)
+prepare_ligand4.py, prepare_receptor4.py and repare_flexreceptor4.py are distributed as part of MGLTools 1.5.6 and all the ownership together with AutoDock Vina is credited to their respective authors (Morris et al., 2009)